 Melita's ideal vision of the future is a world free from the hate, delusional thinking, intolerance, discrimination and prejudices found in religion.
 She works for hire as a freelance researcher and writer, and also writes fiction.
 A native of Melbourne, Australia, she is currently living in San Francisco.
 She holds a Masters degree in applied communications and research journalism, as well as other graduate degrees in the Arts/Humanities field, and is presently studying a Masters degree in creative writing, publishing and editing at the University of Melbourne.

 Christine Jaurigue (Editor/Coordinator)

-Christine Jaurigue has been a teacher for five years.
-She has degrees in English Literature and Psychology, and a diploma in editing.
+Christine lives in New Zealand and works as a teacher.
+She has degrees in English Literature and Psychology, and a diploma in Editing.
 She was raised in a Catholic family and embarked on her road to atheism after reading Dawkins' The Selfish Gene and Adams' The Hitchhiker's Guide to the Galaxy.